 - the overall importance of the contribution to the fundamental and/or applied aspects of energy related science and technologies

-The award consists of a scroll, a $2,000 prize and membership in the Energy Technology Division for as long as the recipient maintains Society membership.
+The award consists of a scroll, a US $2,000 prize and membership in the Energy Technology Division for as long as the recipient maintains Society membership.
 If the award is made jointly to two or more coauthors, each coauthor will receive all mentioned items.
 The recipient(s) will all be asked to present a lecture to the Energy Technology Division at the designated meeting where the award is presented.

 Thomas F. Fuller